 As a foreigner, you're going to stick out and be noticed.
 You can quickly leave an impression by simple saying hello and smiling at a stranger.
 Or, if the moment is right, sitting and talking with someone new.

-Carly and her group took some time to play around a little with the Cambodia children who were selling items on the street.
+Carly and her group took some time to play around a little with the Cambodian children who were selling items on the street.

 "My new goal is to be able to help children all over, like this sweet girl here, to no longer be exploited for money and to give them the opportunity to have a childhood they deserve.
 So glad we were able to play with and love the two little girls we met in Cambodia.
 It broke our hearts to leave them but made our hearts full to be able to put a smile on each of their faces."